conglu1997/v-d4rl/README.md

 We follow the image sizes and dataset format of each algorithm's native codebase.
 The means that Offline DV2 uses `*.npz` files with 64px images to store the offline data, whereas DrQ+BC uses `*.hdf5` with 84px images.
 The data collection procedure is detailed in Appendix B of our paper, and we provide conversion scripts in `conversion_scripts`.
+For the original SAC policies to generate the data see [here](https://github.com/philipjball/SAC_PyTorch/blob/dmc_branch/train_agent.py).
+See [here](https://github.com/philipjball/SAC_PyTorch/blob/dmc_branch/gather_offline_data.py) for distracted/multitask variants.
+We used `seed=0` for all data generation.

 ## Acknowledgements
 V-D4RL builds upon many works and open-source codebases in both offline reinforcement learning and online pixel-based continuous control.
 We would like to particularly thank the authors of: